adamzukerman/harmony_experimentation/roadmap.md

    * It should have get_next_index() and to_list() functions

 ### Completed
+1. Create and test the dissonance function http://www.acousticslab.org/learnmoresra/moremodel.html
+1. On the second graph, put the dissonance between the notes
 1. Learn how to generate sines
-2. Learn how to interact with keyboard (examples/record_ram_to_disk.py)
+1. Learn how to interact with keyboard (examples/record_ram_to_disk.py)
-3. Make a pitch graph that I can interact with
+1. Make a pitch graph that I can interact with
-4. Control a note's frequency with keyboard inputs
+1. Control a note's frequency with keyboard inputs
-5. See if I can graph a note frequency
+1. See if I can graph a note frequency
-6. Modify graph to be able to move the note while mouse is clicked
+1. Modify graph to be able to move the note while mouse is clicked
-7. Make a graph that updates with time and shows note frequencies as well as previous frequencies
+1. Make a graph that updates with time and shows note frequencies as well as previous frequencies
+1. Add another note
+1. Create a second graph in the same window
+1. on the second graph, put the distance between the notes

 ## Handwritten Notes